caktus/guidebook/docs/testing/index.md

 --------------

-In addition to automated testing, we also want to run the site and make sure it works right from the end user\'s point of view.
-But we don\'t want to waste our testers\' time by asking them to test things that aren\'t ready yet.
+In addition to automated testing, we also want to run the site and make sure it works right from the end user's point of view.
+But we don't want to waste our testers' time by asking them to test things that aren't ready yet.

 ### When is a ticket ready for QA?

-The cycle between development and QA can be very time-consuming, and the earlier bugs are caught and fixed, the less impact they will have on the project\'s timeline and budget.
+The cycle between development and QA can be very time-consuming, and the earlier bugs are caught and fixed, the less impact they will have on the project's timeline and budget.
 It's up to the individual developer to define what he/she thinks is a reasonable amount of testing to do as part of code review, but here are some questions you should ask before sending a ticket to QA, in order to avoid unnecessary iterations: